patricknevindwyer/advent_of_code_2019/README.md

 Haven't yet managed to solved Day 18 - I have code using naive depth and breadth first search that works for 3/4 of the example maps, but there are errors in the caching and routing planning for one of the example maps and the map for problem one.
 We'll get back to this later.

+Borrowed solution from [KonradBorowski](https://gitlab.com/KonradBorowski/advent_of_code_2019/), which uses a breadth first search and route memoization via ETS.
+This is roughly the approach I took with my own solution, but didn't have the time or patience to debug why route caching wasn't working properly.

 ## Day 19